voucherifyio/sdk-java-openapi-based/docs/CustomersApi.md

 Delete Customer Permanently

 The organization user can remove consumer data permanently from the Voucherify system by using this API method.
-It d​eletes all customer data and connected resources.
+It deletes all customer data and connected resources.
 It makes the customer profile forgotten by Voucherify.

 ### Example
 ```java